 Is there flexibility to pick the coverage options that are right for me?

 Yes.
 TriTerm Medical underwritten by Golden Rule Insurance Company offers a variety of plans and deductible choices to help meet your specific budget and needs.
 Please consider the plan details carefully before deciding.

 What’s the maximum amount the insurance will pay?

-Each covered person has a $1 million or $2 million lifetime maximum benefit, depending on the plan you choose.
+Each covered person has a $2 million lifetime maximum benefit, on most plans.